BananaChristian/Unnameable/README.md

         return a+b;
     };

-    func subtract(T a, T b){
+    func subtract(T a, T b):T{
         return a-b;
     }
 }

 instantiate MathOps(int) as IntOps;

-##Here the user is explicity telling the compiler the types he wants the compiler to generate
+##
-Hence the functions generated will look something like this
+Here the user is explicity telling the compiler the types he wants the compiler to generate Hence the functions generated will look something like this

 func IntOps_add(int a,int b): int{